hmrc/vat-summary-frontend/CONTRIBUTING.md

 Before you go any further, please read the general [MDTP Contributor Guidelines](https://github.com/hmrc/mdtp-contributor-guidelines/blob/master/CONTRIBUTING.md).
 It would be helpful if you were to talk to the team before making a pull request to stop any conflicts that may occur.

-## vat summary frontend Guidelines
+## VAT Summary Frontend Guidelines

 First run `sbt test`.
 If those tests do not work, you are not ready to raise a PR.